-Corneal edema is a condition that is characterized by the swelling of the eye’s cornea.
-The cornea is the clear tissue layer of the eye that transmits and focuses light so that you can see.
-It’s made up of five important layers:
+Corneal edema is a condition characterized by the swelling of the eye’s cornea.
+The cornea is the clear tissue layer of the eye that transmits and focuses light so you can see.

-Each layer works in unison to capture light, which ultimately enhances your vision.
-The cornea, therefore, is an integral part of your eye.
+Each layer of the cornea works in unison to capture light.
+This ultimately enhances your vision.
+The cornea is an integral part of your eye.
 Damage to the cornea can significantly impair your vision and affect the proper functioning of your eye.

 What are the Symptoms of Corneal Edema?

-Corneal edema can be uncomfortable due to swelling of the cornea and any endothelial damage.
-You may experience some or all of these symptoms if you have corneal edema:
+Corneal edema can be uncomfortable due to cornea swelling and endothelial damage.
+You may also experience some or all of these symptoms if you have corneal edema:

 - Eye pain

 - Blisters on the cornea (in severe cases)